bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_selector.md

      a.
 Monotonically increasing values in the Z direction.
 This prevents errors due to overfitting in the Z direction;

-   * A reasonable minimum length (in mm, specified by the user based on their knowledge of the expected muscle geometry);
+     b.
+A reasonable minimum length (in mm, specified by the user based on their knowledge of the expected muscle geometry);

-   * A reasonable range of pennation angles (in degrees, specified by user based on their knowledge of the expected muscle geometry);
+     c.
+A reasonable range of pennation angles (in degrees, specified by user based on their knowledge of the expected muscle geometry);

-   * A reasonable maximum curvature value (in m^-1, specified by user based on their knowledge of the expected muscle geometry); and
+     d.
+A reasonable maximum curvature value (in m^-1, specified by user based on their knowledge of the expected muscle geometry); and

-   * Values that lie within the 95% confidence interval for length, pennation angle, and curvature set by the surrounding 24 tracts.
+     e.
+Values that lie within the 95% confidence interval for length, pennation angle, and curvature set by the surrounding 24 tracts.

 ## 2. Syntax